- Steve Shill

 - Release Date

 That the conflict is so cut-and-dry presents a problem, because there’s no dynamic or challenge for the audience.
 We know who is good.
 We know who is evil.
 There’s no moral dilemma or question of integrity with the protagonists, but we watch anyway as the predictable events unfold.
 Derek (Idris Elba) and Sharon (Beyoncé Knowles) are happily married.
 Derek has a new promotion.
 Sharon has a new baby and house to manage, and she dreams of going back to school.
 Trouble rears her head in the form of an enticing office temp, Lisa (Ali Larter), whose flirtations with Derek quickly go from awkward to out of control.
 Derek, surprisingly, does not succumb.
-He tells Lisa nothing can happen, that he’s married, but doesn’t confess what’s been happening to Sharon.
+He tells Lisa nothing can happen, and that he’s married, but he doesn’t confess what’s been happening to Sharon.
 Then, of course, Lisa goes really crazy really fast.
 She stalks Derek, putting him in a guilty-looking position with his job and wife.
 But eventually, Lisa’s delusional behavior is exposed, and Sharon is forced to defend her home by dropping the bitch’s “skinny ass” to her death.
 End of story.

-Any sense of danger is almost nonexistent, because we’re already sure of how the movie will inevitably play out.
+Any sense of danger is almost nonexistent because we’re already sure of how the movie will inevitably play out.
 The actors do little to misdirect our anticipation, though each gives a believable performance.
-Elba has towering presence as a male lead and evokes the necessary everyman quality required to generate sympathy.
-Beyoncé makes a fine strong-willed wife, but her casting also removes any fear that Derek might cheat on her character, because after all, what husband would cheat with Beyoncé waiting at home?
+Elba has a towering presence as a male lead and evokes the necessary everyman quality required to generate sympathy.
+Beyoncé makes a fine, strong-willed wife, but her casting also removes any fear that Derek might cheat on her character, because, after all, what husband would cheat with Beyoncé waiting at home?
 And though Larter is no Glenn Close, the glint of madness in her eyes is effective.